 Average mass : 45 kg, Maximum mass : 85 kg, Average total length : 155 cm

 Southern cassowary, also known as double-wattled cassowary, is the second largest bird in the world.
 They are unable to fly like Ostrich.
 It is primarily found in the tropical rainforests of Indonesia, New Guinea, and islands of northern Australia.
-It feed on the fruits, insects and vertebrates.
+It feeds on the fruits, insects, and vertebrates.
 The males incubate the eggs and rare the chicks alone.

 Average mass : 104 kg, Maximum mass : 156.8 kg, Average total length : 210 cm

 Ostrich is the largest living bird on Earth.
 Ostrich can not run with their heavy wings but they can run at high-speed with their strong long legs.
 Ostriches lay the biggest/heaviest eggs weighing about 1.4 kg.
-Ostriches are mainly found in Africa.
+Historically Ostrich is an African bird but due to farming, they are also found in Australia and America.
 They consume mainly fruit, grass, flowers and even reptiles like snakes, lizards when occasionally available.
-Male ostriches are good fathers as they help building nests, incubating the eggs and look after the chicks.
+Male ostriches are good fathers as they help to build nests, incubating the eggs and look after the chicks.

 Enjoyed reading Top 10 Largest Birds in The World ?
 Share it with your friends and family to let them know.
 Want to know more, read Top 10 Smallest Birds in the world.
 Do let us know in the comment section if you have any suggestion to improve the list.